What is a Local Offer?

 We will arrange a meeting with you where we will discuss the needs of your child with you in confidence.
 If parents are in agreement, the SENCO will complete relevant forms to request a referral to the relevant service.

 Staff meetings within the setting will ensure the staff are all aware of your child’s strength’s and needs and the plans in place to support them.

 How are parents involved in Hillside Day Nursery?
 How can I be involved?

 We operate an open door policy.
 All members of our staff are always available for meetings or informal chats.
-We encourage our parents to complete “parent voices” at home, and to be involved their child’s online Learning Diary .
-We hold three Family Weeks a year where parents can stay and play and see how your child is developing within the setting.
-Two parents evenings a year allow you to meet with your child’s Key Person and discuss their progress on a more formal level.
+We encourage our parents to complete “parent voices” at home, and to be involved their child’s online Learning Diary.

 Who can I contact for further information?

-If you would like any further information about Hillside Day Nursery please telephone Firth or Donna Pepper on 0117 9604330 or email firstname.lastname@example.org.
+If you would like any further information about Hillside Day Nursery please contact us.

 Your child’s Key Person or the nursery SENCO is available if you would like to discuss your child’s needs.
 We are also able to offer advice about other professionals who may be able to support you child such as Speech and Language Therapist, Health Visitor, Local Children’s Centre or First Point.